opentelekomcloud-docs/scalable-file-service/umn/source/introduction/what_is_sfs.rst

 Accessing SFS
 -------------

-You can access SFS on the management console or via APIs by sending HTTPS requests.
+You can access SFS on the management console or through APIs by sending HTTPS requests.

 -  APIs